Whitehaven Coal Ltd Annual Shareholders Meeting Transcript

-Good morning, ladies and gentlemen, and welcome to Whitehaven Coal Limited's 2019 Annual General Meeting.
-My name is Mark Vaile.
-I'm the Chairman of the Board of Directors of Whitehaven and will chair today's meeting.
+Good morning, ladies and gentlemen, and welcome to Whitehaven Coal's 2021 Annual General Meeting.
+My name is Mark Vaile, and I'm the Chairman of the Whitehaven Board of Directors, and I will chair today's meeting.

+Due to COVID-19 restrictions, today's meeting is being held virtually.
+Every effort has been made to ensure today's meeting runs smoothly.
+However, if any technological issues arise and it becomes necessary to provide procedural information to shareholders, updates will be provided on our website.
+You can also contact the help center using the contact details set out in the notice of meeting.
+A recording of this meeting will be posted on our website following the meeting.

-First of all, at the commencement of today's meeting, I'd like to acknowledge and welcome New South Wales elder and board member of the Metropolitan Local Aboriginal Land Council, Uncle Chicka Madden, who's a Gadigal elder and part of the Eora nation.
-Uncle Chicka is going to give us a welcome to country.
-Where is he?
-There, he's there.
-Come up.
-Come up to the lectern, Chicka.
+I'd like to commence the formalities of today's meeting by acknowledging and welcoming New South Wales elder and Board member of the Metropolitan Local Aboriginal Land Council, Uncle Allen Madden, who will perform a welcome to country.

 Whitehaven Coal Ltd Annual Shareholders Meeting Transcript